fuzuli-gulmammadli/coding-task-luxsoft/README.md

-run docker-compose up command to start the database
+Hi :)
+a docker image is created for the app just run the 'docker-compose up' command in the terminal to run the app